khadar099/Devops-training/Kubernetes/Namespaces.md

 **You can also set the namespace in your kubectl commands:**

 kubectl get pods --namespace=my-namespace

-Or set a default for your context:
+**Set a default for your context:**

 kubectl config set-context --current --namespace=my-namespace

+kubectl config set-context --current --namespace=dev

+This command sets a default namespace for your current Kubernetes context, so that you don’t have to type -n dev in every kubectl command.

 **Example Scenario**